madvas/fractalify/README.md

 ##### Not just a clojure(script) example app
 ##

-Fractalify is a entertainment and educational webapp for creating & sharing fractal images made via so called [L-systems][1].
+[fractalify.com] is a entertainment and educational webapp for creating & sharing fractal images made via so called [L-systems][1].

 Originally, I started this app as a little app for practicing lovely language [Clojure][2] & [Clojurescript][3], but over time it somehow became fully usable and nice webapp :)